waku-org/nwaku/docs/api/v2/node.md

   ## NOTE The data field SHOULD be decoded as a WakuMessage.
   ## Status: Implemented.

-proc subscribe*(w: WakuNode, filter: FilterRequest, handler: ContentFilterHandler)
+method subscribe*(w: WakuNode, filter: FilterRequest, handler: ContentFilterHandler)
   ## Registers for messages that match a specific filter.
 Triggers the handler whenever a message is received.
   ## FilterHandler is a method that takes a MessagePush.
   ##